FatihG34/DigitalClock/README.md

 # DigitalClock and Vowels Finder Pages
-## These two projects are two of the projects worked on weekly.
+## These projects are two of the projects worked on weekly.

 ### In this project, I applied setInterval() function to make digital Clock and worked on asynchron programing
 ![Digital Clock Page](./img/Digital-Clock.gif "Digital Clock Page")